mohammad200h/onshape-to-mjcf/Readme.md

 if you look at the link you can find the `documentId` after `https://cad.onshape.com/documents/` Also if you follow the link you will see that `assemblyName` Matches the name given to the assembly.
 Onshape Api uses `documentId` and `assemblyName` to find the assembly.

-Now that we can create the MJCF file using the following command inside the directory where config file is:
+Now we can create the MJCF file using the following command inside the directory where config file is:

 ```
 cd iiwa14